n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.coda.md

 # Coda

-The Coda node allows you to automate work in Coda, and integrate Coda with other applications. n8n has built-in support for a wide range of Coda features, including creating, getting, and deleting controls, formulas, tables, and views.
+Use the Coda node to automate work in Coda, and integrate Coda with other applications. n8n has built-in support for a wide range of Coda features, including creating, getting, and deleting controls, formulas, tables, and views.

 On this page, you'll find a list of operations the Coda node supports and links to more resources.